Timing Conversions in Google Ads

 VIDEO TRANSCRIPT BELOW

-The problem with the 30 day default window is that if you have a longer sales cycle, you might be missing the credit for a conversion action.
+The problem with the 30-day default window is that if you have a longer sales cycle, you might be missing the credit for a conversion action.
 It’s important to understand that a credit is given for the impression prior to the click that led to the conversion.
-So if you’re looking at a 14 day window, but the click or impression prior to the click happened 15 days ago then you might not see the conversion that just happened.
+So if you’re looking at a 14-day window, but the click or impression prior to the click happened 15 days ago then you might not see the conversion that just happened.
 I know, that can be quite confusing, and that’s why sometimes conversions are missed.

-So this is the help document that is showing the time of the impression preceding the click that lead to the conversion.
+So this is the help document that is showing the time of the impression preceding the click that leads to the conversion.
 That’s when that conversion takes place.
 This plays into looking at your reports, and this also plays into choosing the conversion window.

 Go inside of Google Ads by Tools > Conversions.

 Here you can take a look at all the different types of conversions that are taking place.
 Here we can see the source of our conversions.
-In this example most of these are pulling from Google Analytics which is our preferred method over here at Elevated Marketing Solutions.
+In this example, most of these are pulled from Google Analytics which is our preferred method over here at Elevated Marketing Solutions.
 There’s also one that represents calls from the ad.
 So that’s a call that takes place prior to you even clicking through the ad, and this will reside only inside of Google Ads.

 So if we have a long sales cycle, what we should move out the timing as far as it can go, let’s say, 90 days; if that’s how long a conversion action takes.

-Also set view-through conversions: A view through conversion is when someone sees an impression of an ad being shown, whether or not that is in search or in the display network.
-Usually it’s more important in the display network because somebody might view a display ad and not take any action, but later take action – so a view through conversion will give that credit.
+Also set view-through conversions: A view-through conversion is when someone sees an impression of an ad being shown, whether or not that is in search or in the display network.
+Usually, it’s more important in the display network because somebody might view a display ad and not take any action but later take action – so a view-through conversion will give that credit.